What is the MARCS Research Development Portfolio?

 The National Health and Medical Research Council (NHMRC) supports health and medical research towards significant improvements in individual and population health.
 NHMRC Investigator Grants, provides researchers at all career stages with funding for their salary and a significant research support package.
 Synergy Grants are for outstanding multi-disciplinary research teams.
 Ideas grants support innovative and creative research projects for all career stages, including early and mid-career researchers.
 NHMRC Strategic and Leveraging Grants support research addressing identified national needs, including Targeted Calls and Clinical Trials and Cohort Studies.

 MARCS research levy document: please click here to access the MARCS policy document on research levies applied to Cat 2 and 3 grant funding (this is only available to MARCS Institute members).
-Karen and Peter are also available to provide support and advice on applying this levy to your grant budget.
+Karen and John are also available to provide support and advice on applying this levy to your grant budget.

 Click Here for ARC’s Making a Difference—Outcomes of ARC supported research 2020 -2021